FiratUsta/aura/commands.md

 ### `link-set || ls`

-Changes the link at the given index' content to the given name and URL.
+Changes the link at the given index' content at the given index.
+Accepted link components are `a` for both name and URL, `n` for just the name and `u` for just the URL.
+If both components are to be changed, the link URL must be supplied after the name.

 Usage:

-    ls <link index> <link name> <link URL>
+    ls <link index> <link component> <link name, link URL or both>

 ### `link-swap || lw`